 If you’re logged in, you can download your publication list in various formats, including BibTex (you’ll find the button for this at the bottom of the page).

-I needed slightly different BibTex output in order to be able to import it into our local publication server, so I wrote a little Python script to scrape a Pure web page (mine, yours, or anyone’s), that adds relevant information (such as a
+url back to the place where all info is.
+Therefore, I wrote a little Python script to scrape a Pure web page (mine, yours, or anyone’s), that adds such information.

 - 20 November 2016: Version 0.1, for internal purposes.

 - 07 December 2016: Version 0.2, first public version.

 - 14 December 2016: Version 0.3, minor improvements.

 - 13 January 2017: Version 0.4, updated Google Scholar information.

 - 16 March 2017: Version 0.5, updated approval states based on correction from Hans Meijerrathken.